- Asset Protection Planning

 Finally, because a will does not control jointly owned assets, you could disinherit your family when your co-owner inherits your share.
 Sadly, and all too often, children from a previous marriage are disinherited when a new spouse is the surviving owner.

-Revocable Living Trust: When you have a living trust, the title of your real estate can be held in the name of the trustee of your trust.
+Revocable living trust.
+When you have a living trust, the title of your real estate can be held in the name of the trustee of your trust.
 Usually you will be your own trustee, so you keep full control of the property.
-You can buy, sell and refinance real estate just as you can when the property is not in your trust.
+You can buy, sell, and refinance real estate just as you can when the property is not in your trust.

 If you become incapacitated, the successor trustee you named when you set up your trust will be able to step in and act for you.
 Because the title is no longer in your individual name (or joint names if married), there will be no need for court interference.
-If you are married, you and your spouse can be co-trustees, in which case your successor trustee would step in only after you have both become incapacitated or have died.
+If you are married, you and your spouse can be co-trustees, in which case your successor trustee would step in only after you have both become incapacitated or have passed on.

 SUMMARY: How you hold title to real estate should be given careful consideration.
 Check your titles and make any changes now while you can.